akshatasProjects/akshatasProjects/README.md

 I am Akshata Jog,

-Aspiring Fronend Developer, skilled in HTML, CSS, and JavaScript, constantly learning new frameworks and tools to stay ahead.
+Aspiring Frontend Developer, skilled in HTML, CSS, and JavaScript, constantly learning new frameworks and tools to stay ahead.
 I mainly focus on building responsive, interactive interfaces that enhance user experience and functionality.

 <!--